Which course for Genealogists?

 We have drawn up a chart to illustrate our view of them as pathways to AGRA membership.
 Click on the chart to enlarge.

 - The Institute of Heraldic and Genealogical Studies in Canterbury, Kent (IHGS) offers a correspondence course and a Higher Certificate in Genealogy, a programme of day and weekend courses and a Diploma programme.
 Graduates of the IHGS Certificate and Diploma are granted differing exemptions from some elements of the assessment process for potential Members of AGRA.
 Read a review here by Karen Cummings

 - The University of Strathclyde offers a Postgraduate Certificate in Genealogical Palaeographic and Heraldic Studies.
 This can be followed by a Postgraduate Diploma and a Masters (Msc) by dissertation.
 Postgraduate Certificate holders receive some exemption from the assessment process for potential Members of AGRA.
-Read a review here by Lorna Kinnaird
+Review available soon.

 - The University of Dundee offers online modular courses in family history and local history, with a Postgraduate Certificate, a Postgraduate Diploma and a Masters.
 At present AGRA does not provide an exemption to Dundee graduates but may do so in the future.
 Read a review here by Sylvia Valentine

 - Pharos Tutors is an independent online course provider.
 There is a wide selection of stand-alone short courses and together with the Society of Genealogists, a programme of modules leading to the unaccredited Family History Skills & Strategies (Intermediate) certificate.
 This can be followed by an Advanced certificate and AGRA is currently involved in the assessment process for this.
 At present AGRA does not provide exemption to Family History Skills & Strategies graduates but may do so in the future.
 Read a review of the Intermediate course by Sharon Grant